getify/foi-lang/formalization-work/Foi-Specification.md

 #### §3.8.4 Namespace-Value Identity

 A namespace name is a first-class value (per §3.8's four-way collapse: identity, constructor, dispatch target, plus value-position use).
 At value position, a namespace value participates in `?=` structural-equality comparison with identity semantics: two namespace values are `?=`-equal exactly when they name the same namespace.

+A namespace value is **compile-time-determined**: its identity is the namespace it names, fixed at the declaration, with no content to read.
+Graph-layer collection carries it for this reason (§9.3).

 ```java
 List ?= List;                    // true